 There are many vegetables and seeds and even some fruits that contain all 9 essential amino acids.
-Hemp seeds are growing in popularity and being used regularly in many plant proteins.
-They are incredibly nutritious and a true superfood.

-More and more people are beginning to realize the benefits of plant-based proteins, including the fact that you can actually gain all the protein you need from eating a diet of only plants.
+More and more people are beginning to realize the benefits of all these plant-based proteins, including the fact that you can actually gain all the protein you need from eating a diet of only plants.

 You might think that all vegans and vegetarians are very thin and although some of them are small (but healthy), there are a lot of people who eat a plant-based diet that are actually bodybuilders and competitors.

 MYTH: A plant-based diet lacks enough protein to build big muscles.

 If you don’t believe you can build a good body off of plants, just check out these 10 bodybuilders who are doing just that!